 The Nominator must be registered at the ITC mailing list and active in the ITC community, e.g. submitting papers to the ITC conference or being active as TPC member.
 The Nominator should solicit endorsements from colleagues in the field that are most familiar with the Nominee’s achievements.
 The Nominator is also responsible for the timely submission of all nomination materials according to the procedure outlined in the open call.
 The Nominator may not be an award committee member.

-The task of the ITC Rising Scholar award committee is to identify and select maximal one Award Recipient per year to be proposed to the IAC, which takes the final decision.
-The committee consists of a chairperson and two to four members, with at least one IAC member, at least one member of the active Teletraffic Community, and up to two most recent awardees (cycled in a sliding window fashion).
-The IAC nominates every year the award committee.
+The task of the ITC Rising Scholar Award Committee is to identify and select maximal one Award Recipient per year to be proposed to the IAC, which takes the final decision.
+The Award Committee consists of a chairperson and two to four members, with at least one IAC member, at least one member of the active Teletraffic Community, and up to two most recent awardees (cycled in a sliding window fashion).
+The IAC nominates the Award Committee on a yearly basis.

-Initially, for ITC 30, the award committee is as follows.
+For ITC 31, the award committee is as follows.

 - John Daigle, University of Mississippi, USA